 This is a great, short hike.
 As you go up to the point you will get a different view of Old Faithful and the thermal features and geysers that surround the area.

-This path has a wooden, bridge-like walk-way above all the hot pots.
+This path has a wooden, bridge-like walkway above all the hot pots.
 It will be important to hold little children’s hands.
 And honestly, if I had a child under 4 I would invest in a backpack carrier, just for extra safety.
+This is a great family-friendly hike in Yellowstone!

 Upper and Midway Geyser – Mystic Falls Trail

 These are the first two stops we made.
-Our first stop was the Mystic Falls trail head.
-There is a parking lot that you can get out and take a short hike.
+Our first stop was the Mystic Falls trailhead.
+There is a parking lot where you can get out and take a short hike.
 I will say parking is really hard in the busy season!

 Fairy Falls Trail

-Our second hike was the Fairy Falls trail head.
+Our second family-friendly hike in Yellowstone was the Fairy Falls trailhead.
 I will say that I have a very anxious child and he was very scared.
 I don’t blame him, the ground is so thin in spots that if you were to step on it you would fall right through.

 West Thumb Hike

-The water was so blue.
-One way we help our kids with hikes is playing games along the trails.
-We have to be pretty creative and for the most part it pays off!
+The water is so blue.
+This was one of our favorite things to do in Yellowstone National Park with kids.
+One way we help our kids with hikes is by playing games along the trails.
+We have to be pretty creative and for the most part, it pays off!
 Sometimes we will make believe we are in search of treasure in a faraway kingdom, with trolls and other beasts lurking around the corner.

 Artist Paint Pots

-Artist Paint Pot trail is about 1 mile hike.
+Artist Paint Pot trail is about a 1-mile hike.
 Do this hike while your kids are fresh!
 When you arrive there are wooden planks that you can walk along.
 Bubbles of liquid pop and explode which is awesome to watch!
 This hike is worth it!

 I highly recommend going and seeing for yourself the extraordinary landscapes and geological wonders.
-We went in summer but it is also amazing in winter check out Yellowstone in Winter.
+We went in summer but it is also Yellowstone in winter is amazing as well.

 If you have any questions join my Facebook Travel Community.
 You can ask any questions you have about upcoming trips and everyone is happy to help you plan your trip.
 I also try to give exclusive travel deals that companies send me.
 It is a great group to join!